 There are more methods that only provide proportionality to distinct groups, and don’t provide the kind of distribution matching that STV does to cover an area of voters with evenly spaced candidates.
 They are mechanically different.
 They apply a method of counting votes that is used for apportionment.
-Apportionment means you have separate groups like different states, and you want to find out how many representatives to give to each state.
-Two examples are given below: reweighted range voting and reweighted approval voting.
+Apportionment means you have separate groups, like different states, and you want to find out how many representatives to give to each state.
+Three examples are given below: reweighted range voting, reweighted approval voting, and proportional approval voting.

 Party Proportional Methods

 Additionally, there are ways to have proportionality by using a party system, but that is a mechanically-different method that I haven’t added to the simulator yet, so we’ll discuss it on another page to come in the near future.

 I still need to work out what the strategies would be for voters and candidates.
 So far, in the above examples, I’ve been using the honest strategy for ranking and the normalization strategy for scoring.

 I hope that by seeing how proportional methods work you’re inspired to improve our ability to represent all members of society.
 Basically, proportional methods allow candidates to better serve a segment of society by being closer to them.